i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/DEVELOPMENT-LOG.md

 			A better idea:

-				Command tree nodes, previously had to be exactly one word per line, optionally prefixed and/or suffixed with withspace.
+				Command tree nodes, previously had to be exactly one word per line, optionally prefixed and/or suffixed with whitespace.
 				To expand them to multiple commands, a list of constants, a variable or a function should be supplied

 				=> One example for each